tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 defined by `MLS Architecture`.
 It has an internal interface for applications within its domain(s) to federate with each other, as well as an external interface that allows for cross-domain federation.
-If an application uses an Identity Provider configured to use domains then the gateway MUST be aware (e.g. via configuration paramets) of its domain(s) as it will, for example, need these to perform basic sanity checks when clients register new key packages.
+If an application supports federation then it MUST [support domains](#identity-providers) and it MUST be aware of which domain(s) its clients belong to.
+This will be needed, for example, to perform basic sanity checks when clients register new key packages.

 A gateway acts as a permissioned database of the following information: